Last updated: September 22, 2023

 Nearly 40 glaciers participate in creation of these fjords, narrow and deep inlets formed by submergence of glaciated valleys.

-Yet despite its small size, the Kenai Fjords area is not a place that you can visit by biking or driving through it.
+Yet despite its small size, the Kenai Fjords area is not a place that you can visit by biking or driving through.
 Without road access, except for Exit Glacier, Kenai Fjords National Park is best to explore from the deck of a boat or cruise ship.

 How to Visit and Cruise Kenai Fjords National Park

-Getting on a tour boat is a piece of cake.
-Big companies, such as Major Marine Tours, Kenai Fjords Tours, and Alaska Fjords Charters offer half and full-day tours.
+Local companies offer different tours that range in duration and the areas they include.
+Big companies, such as Major Marine Tours, Kenai Fjords Tours, and Alaska Fjords Charters, accommodate with half and full-day tours.
 Most of the cruises are available from mid-May until mid-September.
 The boats usually depart from Seward or Whittier, small towns in southern Alaska, nestled approximately one hour from each other.

 For our Kenai Fjords National Park excursion, we booked a half-day tour with Major Marine Tours.
-When even President Obama had used the services of this company, we felt pretty confident to rely on this cruise for our visit to Kenai Fjords National Park.
+If even President Obama had used their services, we felt pretty confident about the epic adventure ahead.

 Star of the Northwest was an easy target, pretty difficult not to spot right away.
 Standing at the far end of the pier, the biggest vessel wide opened its door, welcoming enthusiastic Kenai Fjords National Park’s explorers.